 McNeely, S., and Coauthors, 2012: Catalyzing frontiers in water-climate-society research: A view from early career scientists and junior faculty, Bull.
 Amer.
 Meteorol.
 Soc., 93, 477-484, doi:10.1175/BAMS-D-11-00221.1

 Ray, P., C. Zhang, M. W. Moncrieff, J. Dudhia, J. Caron, L. R. Leung, and C. Bruyere, 2011: Role of the atmospheric mean state on the initiation of the Madden-Julian oscillation in a tropical channel model, Clim.
 Dyn., 36(1), 661-184, doi: 10.1007/s00382-010-0859-2

 Ray, P., and C. Zhang, 2010: A case study of the mechanics of extratropical influence on the initiation of the Madden-Julian oscillation, J. Atmos.
 Sci., 67, 515-528, doi: 10.1175/2009JAS3059.1

 Ray, P., C. Zhang, J. Dudhia, and S. S. Chen, 2009: A numerical case study on the initiation of the Madden-Julian oscillation, J. Atmos.
 Sci., 66, 310-331, doi: 10.1175/2008JAS2701.1

-Tropics-extratropics interactions (Role of extratropics on the MJO; Influence of the MJO on mid-latitude circulation);
+Tropics-extratropics interactions and predictability: Role of extratropics on the MJO; Influence of the MJO on mid-latitude circulation;

-Urban climate (surface energy budget, momentum advection, role of urbanization on land-sea breeze);
+Urban climate: surface energy budget, role of urbanization on land-sea breeze;

-Tropical Cyclones (low latitude cyclones; MJO influence on tropical cyclones);
+Tropical Cyclones: Near-equatorial cyclones; MJO influence on tropical cyclones;